cemalgnlts/Mailjs/README.md

 * It is forbidden to sell programs or earn from it that exclusively uses our API (for example, creating a competing temp mail client and charging for it's usage).
 * The general quota limit is 8 queries per second (QPS) per IP address.

+> If your goal is to test your emails, check out [smpt.dev](https://smtp.dev/) for more tools.

 # Installation

 **npm**